 Challenge Exams

-Departments may develop and provide challenge exams for major and elective courses to matriculated students.
-Courses meeting University Requirements (UR) and General Education (GE) requirements are not available for challenge exams; however, students may be able to provide evidence of prior learning for assessment of these courses (see section E below).
+Departments or programs may develop and provide challenge exams for major and elective courses to matriculated students.
 Students who successfully complete a challenge exam for a course will be awarded academic credit that is documented in their academic record.

 Educational Experiences in the Armed Services